pjeanjean/mulder-jamstack.github.io/content/static/motivations.md

 slug: motivations
 backgroundImage: 'url(assets/img/574152.png)'
 ---
+<div style=" border:1px dotted black;" id="toc"></div>

 # Embrace Jamstack

 > Documentation highly inspired from [here](https://jamstack.org/)

 The [Jamstack architecture](https://jamstack.org/) has many benefits, whether you’re building a large e-commerce site, SaaS application, conference website or personal blog/site.

 - **Better Performance**
 Why wait for pages to build on the fly when you can generate them at deploy time?
 When it comes to minimizing the time to first byte, nothing beats pre-built files served over a CDN.
-Stop the use of WP please :smiley:
+Stop the use of WP please 😀

 - **Higher Security**
 With server-side processes abstracted into microservice APIs, surface areas for attacks are reduced.
 You can also leverage the domain expertise of specialist third-party services.
-Stop the use of WP please :smiley:
+Stop the use of WP please 😀

 - **Cheaper, Easier Scaling**
 When your deployment amounts to a stack of files that can be served anywhere, scaling is a matter of serving those files in more places.
 CDNs are perfect for this, and often include scaling in all of their plans.

 - **Better Developer Experience**
 Loose coupling and separation of controls allow for more targeted development and debugging, and the expanding selection of CMS options for site generators remove the need to maintain a separate stack for content and marketing.